Copyright cocotb contributors

 Args:

 coro_func: A :term:`coroutine function` to run concurrently.
-Typically only passed as a decorator.
+Typically this is the decorated function.

 continue_on_error: Value of *continue_on_error* for this Task only.